 Dust off those driving skills

 Driving, in the kind of society in which we live today, is regarded as one of the basic freedoms, only a little below freedom of speech and worship.
-Losing our license means losing our mobility – our independence.
+Many of us live in places where not being able to drive makes it almost impossible to get around.
+Losing our license means losing our mobility-our independence.